ks982579/ksulldev-astro/src/pages/notes/cloud-computing/developing-cloud-software.md

 Heroku was mainly a platform for the Ruby programming language, but I hosted a Django website there back when they had a free tier.

 **Software as a Service** is a complete cloud hosted software system ready for use and offered to users over the internet.

+Usually the user pays the provider a subscription fee for the service.
+This is different from the _traditional_ way of purchasing a license.
+Examples include Salesforce and Facebook.

+## Ch.
+2 - The Social Devices Platform: An Infrastructure for Social Devices in a Mobile Cloud

+p.
+43

+To be continued...